piermafrost/GEOCLIM5_sulf/README.md

 * Oceanic configuration (basin volumes, surfaces, water circulation between them).
 Reference files are in INPUT/COMBINE/ref/
-* Oceanic temperature: 2 options (specified in config/IO_CONDITIONS). "parametric", the temperature of oceanic boxes are computed with a parametric function of pCO2. "file_name", the boxes temperature are read in an input ascii file stating the temperature of each box at each CO2 level.
-Each row of that file represents a CO2 level, each column states the temperature of the n-th box, except the first column that states the CO2 level (in ppmv).
+* Oceanic temperature: 2 options (specified in config/IO_CONDITIONS). "parametric", the temperature of oceanic boxes are computed with a parametric function of pCO2. "file_name", the boxes temperature are read in an input ascii file stating the temperature of each box at each combination of climatic parameters (that can be only CO2, or more, but MUST be given in the same order than continental climate fields in config/GCM_input_conditions).
+Each row of that file represents unique climatic parameter combination (or a single CO2 level), each column states the temperature of the n-th box, except the first column that states the CO2 level in ppmv (kept for retro-compatibility, but not use if there are climatic parameters).
-* Continental climate: total grid area, land area, temperature (at each CO2 levels) and runoff (at each CO2 levels).
-  See examples in INPUT/ERA5/ (ascii files.
-Area in 1e6 km2, temperature in °C, runoff in cm/y, if INPUT_MODE is 'ascii').
+* Continental climate: total grid area (including non-land points), land area, temperature (for each climatic parameter combination), runoff (similarly), and global temperature (similarly).
+This last input is the 2m-temperature on all grid points (not just continental points).
+It is optional, and is used to compute the Global Mean Surface Temperature (GMST).
+It can be stored in different netCDF files than land temperature and runoff (as runoff is very often in *land* GCM output, whose variables are defined only on lands, and not on ocean).
+However, this temperature field **must** be defined on the same grid than the land outputs.
-  Alternatively, those 4 inputs can be read from GCM outputs (land annual climatology), in netCDF format.
+  If nothing is specified, the GMST will not be computed and output by the model Those 4/5 inputs are typically read from GCM outputs (land and atm. annual climatology), in netCDF format, if cont_input_mode='GCM' in config/IO_CONDITIONS.
-  Set INPUT_MODE as 'GCM' in config/IO_CONDITIONS.
 The GCM output files info must be provided in config/GCM_input_conditions.
-  The model expect 1 netCDF file per CO2 level.
+The model expect 1 netCDF file per combination of climatic parameters.
 It recognizes several units and completes automatic conversions.
   If the units are not recognized, the default units will be assumed, but the user will be asked interactively to validate it.
-New units and conversion factors can easily be added in source/physical_units.f90 (see section *defining new physical units* in *Further information*).
+  New units and conversion factors can easily be added in source/physical_units.f90 (see section *defining new physical units* in
+  *Further information*).
+  Alternatively, the option cont_input_mode='ascii' allows to read area, land area, land temperature and runoff from ascii files.
+  In that case, areas must be in 1e6 km2, temperature in °C and runoff in cm/y.
+There is no possibility to define global temperature, and to use climatic parameters (other than CO2).
+See ascii input examples in INPUT/FOAM/CTRL_48x40/.
 * Lithology mask: a netCDF file containing the area fraction covered by each lithology class in every land pixels.
   Alternatively, the user can specify directly in config/IO_CONDITIONS a geographically uniform lithology fraction for each class.
 * topography slope: a netCDF file, only read if coupled with DynSoil.
 * A special file is also required ("All" file) containing mean climate variables (like global temperature) at each CO2 level.
-  See for instance 'INPUT/ERA5/All_ERA5.dat'
+  See for instance 'INPUT/FOAM/CTRL_48x40/Aire_CtrlLR.dat'
-* Global Mean Surface Temperature (GMST): this input is optional, and is available in 'GCM' input mode only.
-You can specify in config/GCM_input_conditions the netCDF files and variable for 2m temperature *everywhere* (not only on lands).
-It can be stored in different netCDF files than land temperature and runoff (as runoff is very often in *land* GCM output, whose variables are defined only on lands, and not on ocean).
-However, this temperature field **must** be defined on the same grid than the land outputs.
-If nothing is specified, the GMST will not be computed and output by the model.

 #### Initialization files